CodeReclaimers/neat-python/docs/module_summaries.rst

     3. Generate the next generation from the current population.
     4. Partition the new generation into species based on genetic similarity.
     5. Go to 1.

+    :param object config: The :py:class:`Config` configuration object.
+    :param initial_state: If supplied (such as by a method of the :py:class:`Checkpointer` class), a tuple of (``Population``, ``Species``, generation number)
+    :type initial_state: None or tuple(object, object, int)

+    .. py:method:: run(fitness_function, n=None)

+      Runs NEAT's genetic algorithm for at most n generations.
+If n is ``None``, run until solution is found or extinction occurs.

+      The user-provided fitness_function must take only two arguments:
+      1. The population as a list of (genome id, genome) tuples.
+      2. The current configuration object.

+      The return value of the fitness function is ignored, but it must assign a Python `float` to the ``fitness`` member of each genome.

+      The fitness function is free to maintain external state, perform evaluations in :py:mod::`parallel`, etc.

+      It is assumed that the fitness function does not modify the list of genomes, the genomes themselves (apart from updating the fitness member), or the configuration object.

+      :param object fitness_function: The fitness function to use, with arguments specified above.
+      :param n: The maximum number of generations to run (unlimited if ``None``).
+      :type n: int or None
+      :return: The best genome seen.
+      :rtype: object

 .. todo::